 A Brief History About the Uses of Cranberries

-The word cranberry derives from “craneberry” because the early European settlers in American felt that the expanding flower, stem, calyx and petals resembled the neck, head and bill of a crane bird.
+The word cranberry derives from “craneberry” because the early European settlers in America felt that the expanding flower, stem, calyx and petals resembled the neck, head and bill of a crane bird.
 In 17th century New England, cranberries were sometimes called “bearberries” because bears were often seen eating them.

 A few of benefits of cranberries